-Video can be highly effective as a persuasive and engaging form of web content.
+Persuasive video can be a highly effective and engaging form of content.
 But all too often, it’s … well, not.

 Video requires a greater attention investment due to the need to watch and listen.
-You’re restricting the options of the viewer significantly more than with audio, so you need to keep things tight and moving along at a nice clip.
+You’re restricting the options of the viewer significantly more than with audio, so you need to keep things tight and moving along.

-In other words, your pre-writing becomes more important with video that with audio.
-The question becomes whether you script out every word or not.
+In other words, your pre-writing becomes more important with video than with audio.
+The question becomes whether or not you script out every word.

 With presentation-style videos, you’re off camera.
 This allows you to use your script directly and still present with a conversational tone of voice.
 You don’t want to sound like you’re reading if at all possible.

 One tip for achieving a conversational video presentation style is to record small sections of your script at a time, rather than trying to plow through the entire thing in one take.

 You can do this with recording software like Audacity by creating separate audio tracks out of smaller sections of the script, and then blending each part into a single audio track that you then marry to your visual elements.

 If you’re turning the camera on yourself instead of doing a presentation-style video, you’re in a different boat.
 You’re either going to have to learn your lines, or get really good at using some kind of teleprompter.

 The good news, however, is that there’s no need to nail it all in one single take.
 In fact, as we’ll see below, it’s much smarter to string together a series of persuasive video clips than one stream of unedited footage.

 Delivering your message payload